Alessio Ruçi

-Alessio Ruci (born 31 January 1996) is an Albanian professional footballer who plays as a defensive midfielder for Tolentino in the Serie D.
+Alessio Ruci (born 31 January 1996) is an Albanian professional footballer who plays as a defensive midfielder for Italian Serie D club Tivoli.

 Club career

 Cremonese

-On 9 January 2015, Perugia loaned out Ruci to Lega Pro side U.S. Cremonese with purchase option.
+On 9 January 2015, Perugia loaned out Ruci to Lega Pro side Cremonese with purchase option.
 However just a few weeks later, on 25 January, Cremonese announced to have signed definitively Ruci by purchasing him immediately.

-First match of Ruci with Cremonese came on 15 February 2015 against Bassano Virtus in where he was present on the bench for the entire match.
-He managed to make his first professional debut in his second match with Cremonese on 10 May 2015 against Giana Erminio coming on as a substitute in the 87th minute in place of Alessandro Marchi.
+First match of Ruci with Cremonese came on 15 February 2015 against Bassano in where he was present on the bench for the entire match.
+He managed to make his professional debut in his second match with Cremonese on 10 May 2015 against Giana Erminio coming on as a substitute in the 87th minute in place of Alessandro Marchi.

 In January 2017, he was loaned to Bassano.

 Savoia

 On 26 September 2018, Ruçi signed for Savoia.

 Fermana

 On 9 August 2020 he joined Fermana.
 On 23 September 2020, his Fermana contract was terminated by mutual consent due to "personal reasons".
 On the next day, he returned to his previous club Tolentino.